Writing style tutor

 Create a project on the platform by clicking New project, and navigate to the Datasets view.

-Click Choose files and pick the Most_downloaded_public_domain_books_20191114.csv file (or your own preprocessed dataset, if you made one).
+Click Data library and select the Most downloaded books - tutorial data (or click Choose files and select your own preprocessed dataset, if you made one).

 Check the author feature and make sure the Encoding is Categorical.